TyJaYo/ruby-gets-input-bootcamp-prep-000/README.md

 Remember to run `learn submit` so you can move on to the next lesson.

 ### Advanced: How `gets` gets input from the terminal
-We already know, in general terms, how the `puts` method outputs text to the terminal, but here's a reminder from an earlier lesson, "Puts, Print and Return":
+We already know, in general terms, how the `puts` method outputs text to the terminal, but here's a reminder from an earlier lesson, "Puts and Return":

->How do the puts and print methods actually output text to your console?
+>How do the `puts` and `print` methods actually output text to your console?
 They use the `$stdout` global variable provided to us by Ruby.
-You don't need to worry about global variables right now.
-For the purposes of understanding how puts and print work, we just need to understand the following:
+(You don't need to worry about writing global variables right now.)
+For the purposes of understanding how `puts` and `print` work, we just need to understand the following:

->Your computer has a stdout file that communicates with your operating system.
-So, puts and print actually send output to the `$stdout` variable.
-The `$stdout` variable sends that information to the stdout file on your computer which in turn communicates with your operating system which in turn outputs that information to the console.
+>Ruby uses the `$stdout` global variable to communicate with your computers standard output stream (this happens through various other intermediaries which we won't delve into now).
+So in a basic sense, `puts` and `print` actually use the `$stdout` variable to send the information to the output stream on your computer which communicates with your operating system and outputs that information to the console.

 The `gets` method works similarly.
 Just like your computer has a standard output file, it has a standard input file.
 When you enter text in your terminal, you are writing to that file.
 And, just like Ruby has a `$stdout` global variable, it has a `$stdin` global variable.
 The `$stdin` variable holds a stream from the standard input.
 It can be used to read input from the console.